indrajeetadityaroy9/Boston_Marathon_Project/README.md

 ## Research Questions

 - **RQ1 (Pre-race demographic prediction):** How accurately can finish time be predicted from age, gender, and year alone?
-Adding a runner's historical mean finish time reduces test RMSE from 2,504s to 1,812s (R² from 0.17 to 0.51).
+Demographics explain only 17% of the variation in finish times (test RMSE = 2,504s, roughly 42 minutes of error).
+However, for runners who have raced Boston before, adding their average prior finish time cuts the error nearly in half (RMSE = 1,812s, R² = 0.51).
+This shows that a runner's individual history is a far stronger predictor than their demographics.

-- **RQ2 (Pre-race personalized prediction):** For repeat runners, how much does a mixed-effects model improve prediction?
-In-sample conditional RMSE = 996s; out-of-sample = 1,593s.
-Honest value of personalization = 651s (~10.8 min).
+- **RQ2 (Pre-race personalized prediction):** For repeat runners, how much does building a statistical model of each individual runner improve prediction?
+A mixed-effects model gives each runner their own baseline ability and aging rate.
+When evaluated on the same data it was trained on (in-sample), this model predicts within about 17 minutes (RMSE = 996s).
+When honestly tested on future years it has never seen (out-of-sample), the error rises to about 27 minutes (RMSE = 1,593s).
+The gap between knowing the runner's history (1,593s) versus not knowing it (2,244s) is about 11 minutes — the concrete value of personalization.

-- **RQ3 (In-race progressive prediction):** How does prediction improve at each checkpoint?
-Ridge regression RMSE drops from 1,259s at 5K to 760s at halfway to 124s at 40K.
+- **RQ3 (In-race progressive prediction):** Once the race starts, how quickly does prediction improve as runners pass each checkpoint?
+Using Ridge regression on checkpoint split times, the error drops from about 21 minutes at the 5K mark (RMSE = 1,259s) to about 13 minutes at halfway (RMSE = 760s) to just 2 minutes near the finish at 40K (RMSE = 124s).
 At early checkpoints (5K, 10K), knowing a runner's past race history gives a better prediction than knowing their current split time.
 But by 15K, the accumulating split data becomes more informative than the runner's historical profile — this is the crossover point.

 ## Setup